-3- 3 8

-: Comprehend the concepts of react JS elements and components.

-CO2 : Apply knowledge of hooks, events, state managements and routing in web and mobile
+The going through this course the student will co dole to.
+CO1 : omprehend the concepts of react JS elements and components.
+CO2 : Apply knowledge of hooks, events, state managements and routing in web and mobile application development.

-application development.

 CO3 : Design and develop queries in MongoDB.

-CO4 Develop and test applications using specific tools.
+CO4 : Develop and test applications using specific tools.

-\vdash ļ.